 ODPC Funfest, Evart, MI

 The most frequent questions which I receive, are "I want to come, how can I pre-register?"
 Or "How/when do I pre-register for workshops?"
 Or, "Can I make a reservation for camping."
 The reply to those questions is that you just show up.
 No pre-registration for the festival, nor for the workshops is necessary.
 Camping is all first-come-first-served.
-(If you scroll down the page, you'll see indepth answers to questions regarding reservation of campsites.)
 Things are changing.
-Lots of utilities have been installed the past couple of years and some buildings have been built.
-Although I've tried to update the answers, I'm located about 80-100 miles from Evart, so I get word of changes second-hand and the last time I was actually at the festival site was for the July 2010 festival.)
+Lots of utilities have been installed and buildings have been built.
+Although I've tried to update the answers, I don't live near Evart, so I get word of changes second-hand and the last time I was actually at the festival site was for the July 2016 festival.)

 Most of the questions you'll see below were actually received from folks who have contacted me or wrote to the dulcimers@yahoogroups.com email list (although I sometimes re-word them slightly to make them more "general".)

 Please understand, I do not represent the Fair Board.
 I am only a fellow festival-goer.
 I'm providing the information only as a guide.
-If you need exact information, always CALL the Osceola County Fairgrounds because I do not guarantee my responses to be accurate!!
+If you need exact information regarding camping or the fairgrounds, always CALL the Osceola County Fairgrounds because I do not guarantee my responses to be accurate!!
 Their phone number is 231-734-5481.
 That's also the number to call in case you must reach a festival-goer in an emergency situation so leave it behind for your family.

 While in Evart, you may want to take in other events that are scheduled by the city for festival goers.

 City of Evart's website.
-Check out the calendar and Musicale Events
+Check out the calendar.

-The above map shows the Evart Community.
-It's hard to read the words that I've included, but if you look carefully, in the center is the word "Fairgrounds" where the festival is held.
-You can also find Foster's Market (on the south side of the fairgrounds), McDonald's (across US-10 from Fosters), the Super 8 Motel, and places on the fairgrounds.
+Click here for an aerial view map showing the area around the Fairgrounds.
+It's hard to read the words that I've added to the map, but if you look carefully, in the center is the word "Fairgrounds" where the festival is held.
+You can also find Foster's Market (on the south side of the fairgrounds), McDonald's (across US-10 from Fosters), the Osceola Grand Hotel, and places on the fairgrounds.

 Expenses/Fees